Anne Lister: Research

+Work by Dorothy Thompson and Patricia Hughes in the late 1980s at Birmingham University's Department of Modern History resulted in translation of much of the code, as well as discovery of the first juvenile Lister diaries and decoding of the other two Lister codes.
+Hughes self-published The Early Life of Miss Anne Lister and the Curious Tale of Miss Eliza Raine (2010) and Anne Lister's Secret Diary for 1817 (2019), both of which make extensive use of other materials in the Lister archives including letters, diaries, and ancillary documents.

 Helena Whitbread published some of the diaries in two volumes (1988 and 1992).
 Their graphic nature meant at first they were believed by some to be a hoax, but documentary evidence has since established their authenticity.
-A biography by the academic Jill Liddington appeared in 1994.
+A biography by the British writer Jill Liddington appeared in 1994.
 In 2014, a conference held at Shibden Hall focused on Lister's life along with gender and sexuality in the 19th century.

 A biography by Angela Steidele in the German language was published in 2017, and published in English in 2018.
 In 2022 Russian researcher Olga Khoroshilova published a book about Lister's final and dramatic journey in Russia.
-In 2013, in an article by Chris Roulston, she was described as "the first modern lesbian".
+In a 2013 Journal of Lesbian Studies paper, by Chris Roulston, she was described as "the first modern lesbian".

 Popular culture

-Work by Dorothy Thompson and Patricia Hughes in the late 1980s at Birmingham University's Department of Modern History resulted in translation of much of the code, as well as discovery of the first juvenile Lister diaries and decoding of the other two Lister codes.
-Hughes self-published Anne Lister's Secret Diary for 1817 (2019) and The Early Life of Miss Anne Lister and the Curious Tale of Miss Eliza Raine (2015), both of which make extensive use of other materials in the Lister archives including letters, diaries, and ancillary documents.

 The first episode of the 1994 BBC Two series A Skirt Through History, titled "A Marriage", features Julia Ford as Anne Lister, and Sophie Thursfield as Marianna Belcombe.

 On 31 May 2010, BBC Two broadcast a production based on Lister's life, The Secret Diaries of Miss Anne Lister, starring Maxine Peake as Lister.
 Revealing Anne Lister, a documentary featuring Sue Perkins, was broadcast on the same night on BBC Two.

 Chamber folk duo O'Hooley & Tidow included a song about Anne Lister, "Gentleman Jack", on their 2012 album The Fragile.

 The 2019 BBC-HBO historical TV drama series Gentleman Jack, starring Suranne Jones as Lister, depicts her life as "the first modern lesbian".
 The series is billed as "inspired by" two books about Lister by Jill Liddington, Female Fortune and Nature's Domain.
 Liddington also acted as a consultant for the series.
 O'Hooley & Tidow's "Gentleman Jack" serves as the series' closing theme music.
 In 2019 Penguin Books published a companion volume by the series' senior consultant, Anne Choma, which includes newly transcribed and decoded entries from Lister's diaries.

-In 2022 a second series of Gentleman Jack aired, first on the BBC One between 10 April and 29 May, and then on HBO between 25 April and 13 June.
-Shortly after the second series ended a campaign was started to renew the show, which then transformed into an effort to save the show as on 7 July it was announced that Gentleman Jack had been cancelled by HBO.
+In 2022 a second series of Gentleman Jack aired, first on BBC One between 10 April and 29 May, and then on HBO between 5 April and 13 June.
+Shortly after the second series ended, a campaign was started to renew the show, which then transformed into an effort to save the show as on 7 July it was announced that Gentleman Jack had been cancelled by HBO.

+Emma Donoghue's novel Learned by Heart tells the story of Eliza Raine and Lister from Raine's point of view.